HeteroChromia420/OBQSS/README.md

 `youruser` is a just a example, replace it with your actual username.

-### Battery Indicator

-If your system lacks a battery, you might receive low battery notifications.
-To resolve this:

-    Right Click on the start menu.
-    Click on "Battery".
-    Set "Alert if charge lower than" from 20% to 0%.
-    Press "OK" and close the "Tint2 Panel Themes" window.

 ### Startup

 Openbox uses a script to automatically start up applications on startup. if you need to add/remove items to that list, the file will be at `/home/youruser/.config/openbox/autostart.sh`